Programmer-AD/CodeInTasks/RoleFunctions.md

 ## Builder

 This role is special.
-It used for builder nodes to publish build and check status of solution.
+It used for builder nodes to publish build and check statuses of task solution.

 - Publish solution status